Exploring Networking🔗

 If you're the person who gets paged when an endpoint goes dark — or the one now asked to expose and secure a new one — this is for you.
 It assumes you're comfortable in a terminal and want to understand why the network behaves the way it does, not just which command to copy.
 No traditional networking background required; it meets you where you are.

-This site is one of an integrated set of learning sites:
+This site is part of a family of progressive technical learning resources:

 - linux.bradpenney.io — Linux teaches the network commands; this site teaches when and why to use them.